 About Benefact Group

 Benefact Group is an independent, specialist financial services group that exists to give all its available profits to charity.
-Owned by the Benefact Trust, the Group’s family of businesses provide insurance, investment management, broking, and advisory services in the UK, Australia, Canada, and Ireland.
+Owned by the Benefact Trust, the Group’s family of businesses provide insurance, investment management, broking, and advisory services in the UK, Australia, Canada and Ireland.

 Recognised as the UK’s third-largest corporate donor to charity in the past decade, Benefact Group has donated over £250m since 2014.